 ‘How do you fancy a lick of my chocolate doughnut?’
 I asked.

-Chapter 14 – Postscript
+Chapter 14 – The Aftermath

-Imagine the outcry if the leader of the Labour Party, Jeremy Corbyn, were to be detained using these draconian powers when returning from a trip to a friendly foreign country.
+Imagine the outcry if the then leader of the Labour Party, Jeremy Corbyn, were to be detained using these draconian powers when returning from a trip to a friendly foreign country.
 Or Hillary Benn, Oliver Letwin, Jo Swinson, John Bercow or any one of the hundreds of Members of Parliament who have lately used their parliamentary privilege to undermine the very foundations of our democracy.
 We would never hear the end of it.

 But because we at Britain First are members of a political party that has extensive grassroots support, yet which does not accept the globalist leftwing narrative that is being peddled by those in power, we are considered fair game for these underhand tactics, and this attack on our freedoms will most likely not be the last.